eternalbits/iconStuff/README.md

 `--icon 1=*;3=*;4=png;6=*`

 The sentence for PNG consists of
-- Number that appears in front of fileIcons
+- Number that appears in front of fileIcons or `?` for new icon
+- New number for size; generally this number should be lower than the original
 - Description of the respective icon: PNG or * (it is always the largest icon that is selected)